fwaris/RTOpenAI/src/Samples/PlanSelection/RT.Assistant/docs/writeup.md

 - *In-flight* data rates & limits
 - Then there may be seasonal or campaign *promotions*

 Additionally, the available features may be dependent on the number of lines (distinct phone numbers).
-For example, NetFlix may be *excluded* for a single line but *included* for two or more lines.
+For example, Netflix may be *excluded* for a single line but *included* for two or more lines.

 ### Technologies Showcased
 The system internally maintains a mocked—but representative—set of phone plans, modeled as Prolog facts, simulating offerings from a typical major telecom provider.
 From (a) capturing the voice input, to (b) querying the Prolog knowledge base, and finally (c) generating the results, multiple components work together seamlessly.